 Lauren has joined the Yfoundations team to develop and implement training under the Real Estate Engagement project.
 With a professional background in Community Development with Women’s Health as well as Arts program development within the Education sector, creativity in the welfare space is definitely a passion and strength.
 Whist working towards completing a Bachelor of Social Work in 2019, Lauren also holds a Diploma in Community Welfare as well as Training and Assessment qualifications.
 Lauren is also life giver to two loud teenage boys who continue to challenge and motivate her both personally and professionally – this gives her a personal understanding of the challenges facing youth today.

 Gabriela has joined the Yfoundations team to take on a business administration traineeship.
 Gabriela is originally from Darwin, in the Northern Territory and relocated to Sydney in October 2018.
-Gabriela wishes to pursue a career as a social worker in the future, but being only 18 there’s a lot of opportunities to come her way.
+Gabriela wishes to pursue a career as a social worker in the future.
 Gabriela is keen and willing to learn more and develop her knowledge of the sector.